developit/microbundle/README.md

 	--globals          Specify globals dependencies, or 'none'
 	--define           Replace constants with hard-coded values (use @key=exp to replace an expression) --alias            Map imports to different modules
-	--compress         Compress output using Terser
-	--strict           Enforce undefined global context and add "use strict" --name             Specify name exposed in UMD and IIFE builds --cwd              Use an alternative working directory  (default .)
+	--compress         Compress output using Terser (default true when --target is web, false when --target is node) --strict           Enforce undefined global context and add "use strict" --name             Specify name exposed in UMD and IIFE builds --cwd              Use an alternative working directory  (default .)
 	--sourcemap        Generate source map  (default true)
-	--raw              Show raw byte size  (default false) --jsx              A custom JSX pragma like React.createElement (default: h) --jsxFragment      A custom JSX fragment pragma like React.Fragment (default: Fragment) --jsxImportSource  Declares the module specifier to be used for importing jsx factory functions --tsconfig         Specify the path to a custom tsconfig.json --generateTypes    Whether or not to generate types, if `types` or `typings` is set in `package.json` then it will default to be `true`
+	--raw              Show raw byte size  (default false) --jsx              A custom JSX pragma like React.createElement (default h) --jsxFragment      A custom JSX fragment pragma like React.Fragment (default Fragment) --jsxImportSource  Declares the module specifier to be used for importing jsx factory functions --tsconfig         Specify the path to a custom tsconfig.json --generateTypes    Whether or not to generate types, if `types` or `typings` is set in `package.json` then it will default to be `true`
-	--css              Where to output CSS: "inline" or "external" (default: "external") --css-modules      Configures .css to be treated as modules (default: null) --workers          Bundle module workers - see https://git.io/J3oSF  (default false) -h, --help         Displays this message
+	--css              Where to output CSS: "inline" or "external" (default "external") --css-modules      Configures .css to be treated as modules (default null) --workers          Bundle module workers - see https://git.io/J3oSF  (default false) -h, --help         Displays this message